How Much Does Welding Certification Cost? (2026 Guide)

 Understanding welding certification fees is crucial for effective budgeting and advancing your professional development.

 1. AWS D1.1 Certification: $460 for 3/8 thick vertical and overhead welding; $615 with ATF Upgrade.
+See the American Welding Society certification page for the full list of available credentials.

-2. Retest Fee (AWS D1.1): $250 per position, allowing for a second attempt if needed.
+2. Retest Fee (AWS D1.1): $250 per position if you need a second attempt.

 3. ASME IX Certification: $460 for a 6G position using stick/MIG or TIG; retest fee is $120.